National Defense Authorization Act for Fiscal Year 2020

 Congress is intently focused on enhancing cybersecurity throughout the national security innovation base (formerly, the defense industrial base) supply chain and providing government contractors with cybersecurity requirements they can implement and against which they can be consistently evaluated.
 Specifically, through Section 1648 of the 2020 NDAA, Congress is requiring DOD to quickly develop (by February 1, 2020, with a briefing to Congress by March 11, 2020) a consistent and comprehensive cybersecurity framework that must include the following:

-• Unified cybersecurity standards, regulations, metrics, ratings, third-party certifications, or requirements to be imposed on the national security innovation base for the purpose of assessing the cybersecurity of individual contractors;
+Unified cybersecurity standards, regulations, metrics, ratings, third-party certifications, or requirements to be imposed on the national security innovation base to assess the cybersecurity of individual contractors;

-• Quantitative metrics for assessing the effectiveness of the overall framework over time, with respect to the exfiltration of CUI from the national security innovation base;
+Quantitative metrics for assessing the effectiveness of the overall framework over time, concerning the exfiltration of CUI from the national security innovation base;

-Congress has encouraged DOD to consult with its contractors and industry groups representing the national security innovation base in the development of such a cybersecurity framework.
+Congress has encouraged DOD to consult with its contractors and industry groups representing the national security innovation base to develop such a cybersecurity framework.
 For example, Congress recommends that DOD consider using a risk-based approach to tailor cybersecurity requirements for small- and medium-sized contractors.

-As of this writing, it is currently unclear as to when DOD will implement this new framework, or how it will affect DOD’s planned implementation of its Cybersecurity Maturity Model Certification (CMMC).
-In its March 11, 2020, briefing to Congress, DOD is to address implementation timelines.
+As of this writing, it is unclear when DOD will implement this new framework or how it will affect its planned implementation of its Cybersecurity Maturity Model Certification (CMMC).
+In its March 11, 2020, briefing to Congress, DOD will address implementation timelines.

 Commercial Items

-The 2020 NDAA includes a number of provisions that continue to reinforce Congress’ commitment to the acquisition of commercial items under commercial terms.
-These include requirements related to assessing intellectual property strategies; documenting market research on commercial item determinations; and providing exceptions to enhanced foreign ownership, control, or influence for commercial item contractors.
+The 2020 NDAA includes several provisions that continue to reinforce Congress’ commitment to the acquisition of commercial items under commercial terms.
+These include requirements related to assessing intellectual property strategies, documenting market research on commercial item determinations, and providing exceptions to enhanced foreign ownership, control, or influence for commercial item contractors.

 The following sections of the 2020 NDAA feature noteworthy provisions related to commercial items.